Neyugn08/Horses-or-People/README.md

-A simple AI model built from scratch that can differentiate between people and horses.
+A simple neural network built from scratch that can differentiate between people and horses with 70 - 80% accuracy.